kirilbud/CMPM-121-Final-Project/Devlog.md

 [ ] Create the credits button and add them
 [ ] Create a button that changes the language of the game [ ] Make it so that when the player clicks on an interactable object, text appears

+# Devlog Entry 12/05/2025

+## How we satisfied the software requirements

+For each of the F2 requirements, give a paragraph of explanation for how your project's implementation satisfies the requirements.
+Your team can earn partial credit for covering only a subset of the F2 requirements at this stage.
+(It is much better to satisfy the requirements in a sloppy way right now than lock in your partial credit.)

+[x] "The game uses the same 3D rendering and physics simulation identified by the team for F1 or suitable replacements that still satisfy the F1 requirements."

+We didn't really have to change much here, as we've already done F1.

+[x] "The game must allow the player to move between scenes (e.g. rooms)"

+Our game has levels, each with a puzzle that the player must solve to traverse to the next level.
+Each level is unique and eventually leads to an end screen.

+[x] "The game must allow the player to select specific objects in a scene for interaction (e.g. tapping an item to pick it up or examine it)"

+the player can select objects in their inventory and place them on top of other objects in the real world. this affects the robot agents wandering the level.

+[x] "The game maintains an inventory system allowing the player to carry objects so that what happens in one scene has an impact on what is possible in another scene."

+There is an item class and an inventory class that holds the Item data type.
+The player can switch between holding nothing and holding a block, and the amount persists from level to level.

+[x] "The game contains at least one physics-based puzzle that is relevant to the player's progress in the game."

+This was already the case in F1, but we've elaborated on the physics element.
+Robots can now bounce on springs!

+[x] "The player can succeed or fail at the physics-based puzzle on the basis of their skill and/or reasoning (rather than luck)."

+There is at least one level that requires player intervention, or else the robots all die and the level must restart

+[x] "Via play, the game can reach at least one conclusive ending."

+There's an end screen! its a bit bugged right now but by tomorrow it should be exclusive to the final level.

+## Reflection

+[x] "Looking back on how you achieved the F2 requirements, how has your team’s plan changed since your F1 devlog?
+There’s learning value in you documenting how your team’s thinking has changed over time."

+Well, we definitely learned to give up on making anything with any serious amount of scope or placing too much effort into good game design.
+We're mainly focused on just meeting your requirements, starting with F2 and moving on to F3.

+We've been focused more on making more .js files to accomodate for all of the new classes and making things modular.
+This is unfortunately not as uniform as we'd like.
+There's still plenty of classes in game.js that probably should be pulled out at some point or another.

+We're doing our best to keep things on a tight schedule, staying up late into the night to blast through this project.